 One of my favorite venues in Brooklyn is the 1 Hotel Brooklyn Bridge.
 They check off all the boxes of being one of the most organic and eco-friendly venues in all of NYC.
 We love working there!

 As one of the most high-end and desirable neighborhoods in New York City, it’s hard not to fall in love with Park Slope.
 Are you a nature lover?
-Prospect Park is walking distance from Park Slope.
+Prospect Park is within walking distance of Park Slope.
 This is the ideal place to spend a day relaxing during the summer.

 Looking for an outdoor Brooklyn Wedding Venue surrounded by nature?
 Look no further than the famous Brooklyn Botanic Garden.
 The Brooklyn Botanic Garden is in the middle of Park Slope, Crown Heights, and Prospect Heights.
 With an abundance of greenery, floral arrangements, and nature trails, you’ll have an endless amount of time to explore.
 When it comes to Brooklyn Weddings, this is the prime location for outdoor luxury.
 As a Brooklyn Wedding Photographer, I go to this venue for both weddings and when I embark on a Brooklyn Engagement Shoot.